eth-protocol-fellows/cohort-five/README.md

 #### Office hours

 In addition to the weekly standup calls, we hold Office Hours calls which can be focused on specific topics proposed in advance.
 Find the upcoming call agenda in [Issues](https://github.com/eth-protocol-fellows/cohort-five/issues).
-Anybody can propose topic for this call by in its tracking issue.
+Anybody can propose topics for this call by commenting on its tracking issue.
 Office Hours are regularly happening on every Tuesday, 15:00 UTC.

 If you need any further assistance, contact cohort organizers @joshdavislight @taxmeifyoucan